 This is the Salesforce user that is responsible for running the primary sync (i.e. the background job that imports records from Campaign Monitor into Salesforce).
 The user is typically the person who set up the Campaign Monitor for Salesforce application.
 Pressing the Set to Current User button will result in the schedule being change to the Salesforce user who presses this button.

 Connected Campaign Monitor Clients

-Security is also a key factor.
-You can limit what Campaign Monitor clients a Salesforce users can see using an agency approach as well as what they can do.
-This is accomplished by creating a user in Campaign Monitor that can only see a particular client and the user can also have limited permissions.
-To learn more click here.
+You can limit what Campaign Monitor clients a Salesforce user can see.
+This is accomplished by creating a user in Campaign Monitor that can only see a particular client and then linking them to a Salesforce user, click here to learn more.

 Import email tracking data (opens, clicks etc)

 When Active, the email tracking stats will be imported into Salesforce from Campaign Monitor.
 This include opens, clicks, unsubscribes, bounces and sent.
 The information is stored in our email tracking statistics object, to learn more click here.

 By default, all email tracking types (Sent, Opened etc) will be imported.
 Optionally deselect types to prevent them from being imported into Salesforce (tuned these values to manage storage or restrict what Salesforce users can view).

 Days to keep in Salesforce